amorison/qjobs/README.md

 - Run the installation script with `./install.sh`.
 - If the script doesn't manage to find qstat and/or Python in your PATH, you will be asked to enter their location.
-- You will have to choose an editor (use with the `-e` option of qjobs to edit the config file), leave an empty line to use vim.
+- You will have to choose an editor (used with the `-e` option of qjobs to edit the config file), leave an empty line to use vim.
 - That's it!
 If `~/bin` is in your PATH environment variable, you only have to type `qjobs` to launch the wrapper.
 Enjoy!